Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Galactic DWD Confusion Foreground Discussion

-In each variation, changing the binary evolution assumptions dramatically changes the formation and evolution of the DWD populations.
-These changes lead to large shifts in the overall number of close DWDs in our synthetic present-day Milky-Way-like galaxies.
-We find that the total number of DWDs with $f_{\rm{GW}}>10^{-4}\,\rm{Hz}$ increases for both variations $q3$ and $\alpha5$.
+In each parameter variation, changing the binary evolution assumptions dramatically changes the formation and evolution of the DWD populations.
+These changes lead to large shifts in the overall number of close DWDs in our synthetic present-day Milky Way-like galaxies.
+We find that the total number of DWDs with $f_{\rm{GW}}>10^{-4}\,\rm{Hz}$ increases for both variations $q3$ and $\alpha5$ with respect to the fiducial case.
 This is because there are fewer stellar mergers which occur before the formation of a DWD, thus allowing more systems to evolve due to GW emission and orbit in the LISA frequency band at present.
-Conversely, for variation $\alpha0.25$, we find that the number of DWDs orbiting with frequencies in the LISA band is drastically reduced.
-This is because of the highly inefficient use of orbital energy to eject the common envelope, thus producing more stellar mergers, or closer binaries which are more prone to future mergers.
+Conversely, for variation $\alpha25$, we find that the number of DWDs orbiting with frequencies in the LISA band is drastically reduced.
+This is because of the highly inefficient use of orbital energy to eject the common envelope, which produces more stellar mergers, or closer binaries which are more prone to future mergers.

-Interestingly, when we compare the populations of each binary fraction model for our variations, we find that the number of close DWDs reduces by the constant factor of two as seen in our fiducial set of assumptions.
-This is illustrated in \ref{fig:model_comp}.
-The top panel shows the confusion foreground fits for each binary evolution variation (different colored lines) and for each binary fraction model where the solid lines show FZ models and dotted lines show F50 models.
+Interestingly, when we compare the populations of each binary fraction model for our variations, we find that the number of close DWDs remains approximately unchanged for our fiducial set of assumptions and $\alpha25$ variation, but is reduced by 50\% for variations $\alpha5$ and $q3$.
+This is illustrated in Figure \ref{fig:model_comp}.
+The top panel shows the confusion foreground fits for each binary evolution variation (different colored lines) and for each binary fraction model where the solid lines show FZ models and dashed lines show F50 models.
 The bottom panel shows the ratio of the number of DWDs orbiting in the LISA frequency band for the FZ models vs the F50 models for each variation.
-Even though the number of DWDs in the LISA band spans over two orders of magnitude, the ratio of FZ to F50, as well as the spectral shape of the confusion fit, stays fixed at a constant factor of two reduction.
-This suggests that assuming a metallicity-dependent binary fraction reduces the size of the Galactic close DWD population by a factor of $\sim$ two and the strength of the Galactic DWD GW foreground for LISA \emph{regardless of the chosen binary evolution model}.
+The number of DWDs in the LISA band spans over two orders of magnitude, but the ratio of FZ to F50, as well as the spectral shape of the confusion fit, is either relatively unchanged or reduced by a factor of approximately two.
+This suggests that assuming a metallicity-dependent binary fraction may change the size of the Galactic close DWD population by a factor of $\sim$ two and the strength of the Galactic DWD GW foreground for LISA depending on the chosen binary evolution model.
+We highlight, however, that for variations where the height of the confusion foreground is reduced, the number of resolved sources is not reduced to an equal degree.
+This is because fewer competing GW signals from DWDs in the LISA frequency band leads to more individually resolved DWDs.
+See Appendix \ref{appendix:ASD_vars} for more details.